replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 ## Limitations {#limitations}

-- The following top-level Velero fields, or children of `spec`, are not supported in full backups.
-Therefore, these fields are not shown in the preceding example specification.
-See [Example](#example).
+- The following top-level Velero fields, or children of `spec`, are not supported in full backups:

   - `snapshotVolumes`
   - `volumeSnapshotLocations`